 Student feedback from a Wolfson Academic Skills workshop delivered in 2018-19

 WolfWorks is a programme of skills development workshops run throughout the academic year.
-There are two strands: one for new undergraduates and another for advanced undergraduates (2nd, 3rd and 4th years), MPhils and PhD students.
-We cover topics such as note making, critical thinking, speed reading and time management as well as researcher-specific skills of data management, metrics and getting published.
+There are two strands: one for undergraduates and another for research skills.
+We cover topics relevant to everyone such as note making, critical thinking, speed reading and time management as well as researcher-specific skills of data management, metrics and getting published.

 Distance Learning students are always welcome to contact the college to find how we can support your skills development.
 We offer bespoke 1-2-1 sessions with the Academic Skills Librarian when you are in Cambridge, can Zoom/Teams or respond by email and provide a range of online materials on the Wolfson College LibGuide.

 Our programme will be in-person this term.
 Workshops will be an hour long, with time for hands-on experience, with librarians on hand to answer questions.
 Book places by clicking on the links below.

 There will again be a stream specifically for new undergraduates with topics: